strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 If you haven't created any relation with the `User` model in your `Content Types` and don't use those users in your application business logic; you can remove every user you have migrated to the `strapi_administrator` collection.

-Finally, if you have chosen to migrate your previous admin users in the new `strapi_administrator` collection and your `User` model has at least one relation with another model you may need to keep both collections in sync
+Finally, if you have chosen to migrate your previous admin users in the new `strapi_administrator` collection but your `User` model has at least one relation with another model, then you may need to keep both the `strapi_administrator` and `users-pemrissions_user` collection manually in sync.

 **Example**: Some of your application users can edit their profile and access the admin panel.
-If theyy change their email you need to make sure their `administrator` entity also changes email.
+If they change their email you need to make sure their `administrator` entity also changes email.
 ::: warning
 We really recommend separating you users from your administrators to avoid this situation which is not a good practice.
 :::